pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/1_debian_ubuntu_install.md

 ## Installation and configuration

+If you have followed the instruction from the **Installation location** section above, you should already have the Cells binary in your path, to double check, simply run: `cells version`, otherwise, download the binary and make it executable:

 ```sh
 # Use this url as is, you will be redirected to latest version automatically
 wget https://download.pydio.com/latest/cells/release/{latest}/linux-amd64/cells